OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/java/Setup.md

 ![Maven](SetupImages/install-maven-on-windows-maven-home-variable.png)

  ## Verify Maven Installation
-- In the command prompt, use the following command to verify the installation by checking the current version of Maven.
+- In the command prompt, use the following command `mvn -v` to verify the installation by checking the current version of Maven.

 ![Maven](SetupImages/verifymaveninstallation.png)